tramitit/guides/en/spain/immigration_application.md

 ---
-title: "Immigration Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: ""
-description: "This is a comprehensive guide to immigrating to Spain with a focus on the digital nomad visa."
+- Spain
+date: '2024-06-07'
+description: Learn how to secure a digital nomad visa in Spain with detailed steps and required documents.
+Ideal for remote workers seeking legal work status in Spain.
 draft: false
+meta_title: 'Guide to Digital Nomad Visa in Spain: Requirements & Process'
+title: 'Guide to Digital Nomad Visa in Spain: Requirements & Process'
-translationKey: "spain-immigration_application"
+translationKey: spain-immigration_application
 ---

 ## Description
 ### What is it?